 \begin{rem}Since $F_1(y;x,\Xi)$ is a polynomial, every root in $(0,1)$ is either a stable zero, an unstable zero or a touchpoint.
 Also, for $x\in(0,1)$ we have $F_1(0;x,\Xi)>0>F_1(1;x,\Xi)$, so $0$ and $1$ are not roots.\end{rem}

 \begin{thm} As $n\to\infty$, the sequence of measures converges weakly, almost surely, to a (possibly random) probability measure on $[0,1]$, whose distribution function we will call $\Psi$.
-Furthermore, for any given $x\in (0,1)$, \begin{enumerate} \item Almost surely, $\Psi(x)$ is a zero of the function $F_1(y;x,\Xi)$. \item For any stable zero or touchpoint $y$ of $F_1(y;x,\Xi)$, there is positive probability that $\Psi(x)=y$. \item Any unstable zero $y$ of $F_1(y;x,\Xi)$ has probability zero that $\Psi(x)=y$. \end{enumerate} \end{thm}
+Furthermore, the following properties hold for any given $x\in (0,1)$. \begin{enumerate} \item Almost surely, $\Psi(x)$ is a zero of the function $F_1(y;x,\Xi)$. \item For any stable zero or touchpoint $y$ of $F_1(y;x,\Xi)$, there is positive probability that $\Psi(x)=y$. \item Any unstable zero $y$ of $F_1(y;x,\Xi)$ has probability zero that $\Psi(x)=y$. \end{enumerate} \end{thm}

 Depending on the parameters of the model, the limit $\Psi$ may be continuous or discontinuous; for example in Section \ref{midofthreemodd} we will show that the model mentioned above where $r=3$ and $\Xi=(0,1,0)$ exhibits a phase transition where $\Psi$ is almost surely continuous for $\alpha\geq -\frac{1}{2}$ and almost surely has a discontinuity for $\alpha<-\frac{1}{2}$.